Russell Moccasin Sizing 2025: How Their Lace-ups, Pull-ons & Shoes Fit

 Break-In Expectations

-That’s one of the things that makes Russell special, but it also means you’ll need to be patient.
-Give it some time, and you’ll end up with a custom fit that feels like it was made just for you.
+Give it time, and you’ll have a custom fit that feels like it was built for you.

 The AI Sizing Tool